MaxYari/OpenMWMercyCAO/README.md

 ```

-Note: currently spellcaster's FIGHT behaviours are force to be handled by the vanilla AI.
-If you want to implement such a behaviour (which should include picking spells, switching between them, casting them etc) - disable the vanilla behaviour for spellcasters flag:
+Note: currently spellcaster's `FIGHT` behaviors are forced to be handled by the vanilla AI.
+If you want to implement such a behavior (which should include picking spells, switching between them, casting them, etc.) - disable the vanilla behavior for spellcasters flag:

 ```Lua
 interfaces.MercyCAO.setSpellCastersAreVanilla(false)
 ```

-If your extension was successfully attached - you should see a `[MercyCAO][...]
-Found an extension your_extension ...` message printed in the console (f10 lua console or a game process console, not in-game tilda console).
+If your extension was successfully attached - you should see a [MercyCAO][...]
+Found an extension your_extension ... message printed in the console (f10 Lua console or a game process console, not in-game tilde console).

-If you are familiar with the concept of behaviour trees here's a visual aid explaining where those extension nodes are injected (image is old, stances are not reflected):
+If you are familiar with the concept of behavior trees here's a visual aid explaining where those extension nodes are injected (image is old, stances are not reflected):

 ![alt text](/imgs/extension.png)

-If you want to read about behaviour trees - see my haphazard writeup and some links (and images!) in [this repository](https://github.com/MaxYari/behaviourtreelua2e).
+If you want to read about behavior trees - see my haphazard writeup and some links (and images!) in [this repository](https://github.com/MaxYari/behaviourtreelua2e).

 ## MWSE compatibility

 This is an OpenMW Lua mod, it's not compatible with MWSE.
-It's is probably possible to port it since most of the mod is pure Lua, but I'm not familiar with MWSE and am not planning to change that.
-If you'd like to prot it - feel free to do so.
+It's probably possible to port it since most of the mod is pure Lua, but I'm not familiar with MWSE and am not planning to change that.
+If you'd like to port it - feel free to do so.
 If possible please keep this mod as a dependency.

 ## Appreciation

-My thanks go to OpenMW discord community for massively helping me overcome a multitude of Lua hurdles, testing and providing feedback.
+My thanks go to the OpenMW Discord community for massively helping me overcome a multitude of Lua hurdles, testing, and providing feedback.

+## Generative AI use disclaimer

+As mentioned before - Eleven Labs was used to generate new voice lines.
+ChatGPT was used as a coding and writing assistant.